-WASHINGTON – Today, U.S. Rep. Bruce Westerman (R-Ark.) announced several staff changes in his D.C. office.
-Westerman released the following statement:
+WASHINGTON – Today, U.S. Rep. Bruce Westerman (R-Ark.) announced the Fourth District winners of the 2020 Congressional Art Competition.
+Westerman issued the following statement:

-WASHINGTON – Today, U.S. Rep. Bruce Westerman (R-Ark.) gave the following speech to the House of Representatives, in honor of the 100th anniversary of the 19th Amendment:
+WASHINGTON – Today, U.S. Rep. Bruce Westerman (R-Ark.) released the following statement after the House of Representatives passed the Paycheck Protection Program and Health Care Enhancement Act:

 These days, reading the news is sobering at best.
 News of COVID-19 spreading across the world, infecting friends and loved ones, and causing economic instability is all over the headlines.
 However, even in these uncertain times, I’ve also heard so many stories about Arkansan communities coming together to support and care for each other.